 Treatment for Plantar Fasciitis (Heel Spurs):

-- Treat the inflammation (rest, ice, compression, elevation, anti-inflammatory medication, Voltaren gels).
+- Treat the inflammation only in acute injuries (rest, ice, compression, elevation, anti-inflammatory medication, Voltaren gels).

 - Foot Mobilisation Therapy